pellcorp/Simple-AF-Wiki/docs/about.md

 ## Community Contributors

-Discord has brought together and every growing community of Simple AF converts.
+Discord has brought together an ever growing community of Simple AF converts.
 Some of which have assisted in the development of Simple AF and its documentation.
 Thanks to EAZY for wiki/webdevelopment, Zeva for python development, and to the Discord Moderators for supporting Simple AF and its community.

 ### Support the Developers